pytholic/mlops-orbit/04-deployment/batch/README.md

 1. We will create a `result` dataframe and save it.
    - We will include a `ride-id` so that we can relate the predictions with the correct ride.
 Since we don't have it in our original dataframe, we will add artificial ones.
 Normally, `ride_ids` should already be there.
-   - We will also include some other information like pickup and drop-off location, actual dutation, predicted duration, and the difference between the two durations.
+   - We will also include some other information like pickup and drop-off location, actual duration, predicted duration, and the difference between the two durations.

 2. Convert everything to functions.